-Today, James Clerk Maxwell is remembered in many ways, including memorials and artworks.
+Today, James Clerk Maxwell is remembered in many ways, including artworks, music, a play and memorials.
 Here we look at a few of these.

 James Clerk Maxwell and Demon, 1989